 As you develop an outline for an informational article, ask yourself these questions to make sure the article content and order will give your audience the best experience:

-- Is the outline organized in a logical and useful format?
+- Is the outline organized in a logical and practical format?
 Be sure to discuss necessary skills and concepts before more complex subjects.

-- Is the outline organized in a way the audience will use the information?
+- Is the outline organized the way the audience will use the information?
 How-to and instructional articles are task-oriented, not feature-oriented.
 Show your readers the benefits of using the information.

 - Is the outline organized to help the audience understand the topic?
 How-to and instructional articles explain how things work.
 Show your readers how your article can be a valuable reference tool.

 - Does the outline use active and descriptive headings?
-Tell your audience what is going on in your informational article.
-Use headings such as Start the Program, not The Program.
+Headings tell your audience what is going on in your informational article and make it easy for them to scan the information.

 When you’re finished with your outline, test the order of its contents by asking these questions: